Updated: Jan 20

 Ingredients: For the balls: 1 head fresh broccoli-crowns only, 1/2-3/4 cup bread crumbs, 1 cup shredded cheddar cheese, 1/2 tsp salt, 1/2 tsp pepper, 2 tsp.
 Worcestershire sauce, 1 tsp. mustard, 1 egg.
-For the coating: 2 beaten eggs, 1 cup Panko mixed with 1/4 cup grated Parmesan cheese
+For the coating: 2 beaten eggs, 1 cup Panko mixed (add 1/4 Parmesan cheese if you like!)

 1. Steam the broccoli for 5-7 minutes, until fork-tender.